 General and administrative expenses were \$17.6 million or 7.6% of revenues for the three months ended June 27, 2004, compared to \$16.5 million or 7.3% of revenues for the same period in 2003, and \$36.1 million or 7.7% of revenues for the six months ended June 27, 2004, compared to \$33.1 million or 7.2% of revenues for the same period in 2003.
 The increase for the three-month period in 2004 is primarily attributable to: a \$375,000 increase in bonuses paid to corporate and restaurant management who met pre-established targets for their operating units; a \$500,000 increase in compensation expense related to stock options awarded in late 2003 that vest over a 12-month period throughout 2004; and a \$540,000 increase in administrative costs associated with our international operations to support our new franchisees.
-The increase for their operating units, a \$1.0 million increase in compensation expense related to stock over a 12-month period throughout 2004, a \$600,000 increase in bonuses paid to corporate and restaurant management who met pre-established targets for their operating units, a \$1.0 million increase in compensation expense related to stock options awarded in late 2003 that vest over a 12-month period throughout 2004, a \$600,000 increase in bonuses paid to corporate and restaurant management who met pre-established targets for their operating units, a \$1.0 million increase in compensation expense related to stock options awarded in late 2003 that vest over a 12-month period throughout 2004, a \$600,000 increase in administrative costs associated with our international operations to support our new franchisees and \$380,000 of consulting fees associated with our initiatives to identify opportunities for improving restaurant operating margins.
+The increase for the six-month period in 2004 is primarily attributable to: a \$930,000 increase in bonuses paid to corporate and restaurant management who met pre-established targets for their operating units, a \$1.0 million increase in compensation expense related to stock options awarded in late 2003 that vest over a 12-month period throughout 2004, a \$600,000 increase in administrative costs associated with our international operations awarded in late 2003 that vest over a 12-month period throughout 2004, a \$600,000 increase in compensation expense related to stock options awarded in late 2003 that vest over a 12-month period throughout 2004, a \$600,000 increase in administrative costs associated with our international operations to support our new franchisees and \$380,000 of consulting fees associated with our initiatives to identify opportunities for improving restaurant operating margins.